 Joplings Department Store Destroyed By Fire

-Then, in 1952, the ever expanding store became a limited company.
+In 1952, the ever expanding store became a limited company.
 However, in 1954 disaster struck.
 In December of that year, in the run up to Christmas, Joplings were advertising ‘Santa Claus is Here’.
 But, he did not stay long because on the Tuesday night of 14th December, a fire completely destroyed the store.
 Of course, all of its contents went up in smoke too.
 Obviously, it would take more than a fire to stop a store with the reputation like Joplings.

 Going back to where they started in High Street East, Joplings Department Store was back in business within six weeks.
 However, this was to be only a temporary move for the store.
 This is because plans were already in place to start construction on a new site for a permanent home.
 In fact, this was for a new 4 storey Joplings Department Store in John Street.
-Moreover, it was complete and ready for business in May 1956.
+This building was complete and ready for business in May 1956.

 The new store would also include an escalator, the first of its kind ever seen in Sunderland.
 The escalator, could only go up but lifts were available too.
 Since then, Joplings have also added a clock to the outside of the building.
 The chimes ring out every quarter of an hour but are of a modern flavour.
 Joplings could now have the name, Harrods of Sunderland, the high class department store but with reasonable prices.
 Indeed, Joplings was in direct competition with Binns for this title!